helium/HIP/xxxx-reward-cbrs-as-experimental.md

 ## Success Metrics

-This HIP is successful if the number of Wi-Fi Hotspots being actived on the Network continues to outpace that of CBRS radios.
+This HIP is successful if the number of Wi-Fi Hotspots being activated on the Network continues to outpace that of CBRS radios.